numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 The LTI provider can automatically report scores back to the VLE.

-Click the :guilabel:`Report scores back to VLE` button to begin this process.
+You can click the :guilabel:`Report scores back to VLE` button to force scores for every student to be reported back.
 This may take some time; you'll be shown either a success message or any errors encountered while reporting scores.

-This isn't supported by every VLE.

 .. _discount-question-parts: